 - I find if I have my breakfast Huel on my desk I can sometimes delay drinking it until late morning, which means I can delay my Lunch and then I’m less likely to seek out an unhealthy afternoon snack.

 - It’s very good value and even better if you can earn referral codes to get £10 off.

-- I feel like I’m eating really well, which means I can splurge on something unhealthy without worrying too much about what my diet is doing to my body.
+- I feel like I’m eating really healthy, which means I can splurge on something unhealthy without worrying too much about what my diet is doing to my body.

 - My stool’s are amazing, what with all the fibre in Huel.
-Sorry, but it did need to be said.
+Sorry, but that has to be a good thing… right?…?